Facebook Dating opts for questions and answers over Tinder-style swipes

+In his keynote address, Facebook CEO Mark Zuckerberg said the service aims to establish “real long-term relationships – not just hookups”.
 He added: “We want Facebook to be somewhere where you can start meaningful relationships.
 We’ve designed this with privacy and safety in mind from the beginning.”

-In a blog post on Tuesday the company elaborated: “We’re building a feature for dating and relationships within the Facebook app.
+In a blog post, the company elaborated: “We’re building a feature for dating and relationships within the Facebook app.
 People already use Facebook to meet new people, and we want to make that experience better.
 People will be able to create a dating profile that is separate from their Facebook profile — and potential matches will be recommended based on dating preferences, things in common, and mutual friends.

 “They’ll have the option to discover others with similar interests through their Groups or Events.
 However, what people do within the dating feature will not be shown to their friends.
 We’ll share more information when this begins testing later this year.”

 Would you use Facebook for dating?
 Let us know on Twitter @TrustedReviews.